EmreVarank/HousePrices/README.md

 *lasso_predictions.csv*: CSV file containing the final predicted house prices generated using the best Lasso regression model

+*data_description.txt*: It explains the purpose of each file in the repository so users can quickly understand the structure and contents of the project.

 -----------------------------------------------------------------------------------------------------------------------------

 **Make sure to replace the following lines with your own file paths:**